stonkol/wallah/README.md

 ## TODO

-- [ ] Make a script to rmv the notch of a wallpaper.
+- Make a script to rmv the notch of a wallpaper.
+    - [x] improve flags
+    - [ ] Have colored text on the CLI

 - [ ] cli tool to update a unnotch wallpaper with the color you want